Write to MySQL

 Configure your MySQL Write Component

-Follow these steps to set up your MySQL Write Component:
+Follow these steps to configure your MySQL Write Component:

 - Enter your MySQL Connection name in the